BishopFox/badPods/manifests/hostpid/README.md

 ```
 Oh look, an AWS IAM user key and secret!

-**This only works on containers, not the host**
+**Note: This only works on containers, not the host**

 As far as I know, there is no way to get the environment variables from the host processes.
 This only works for other containers.

-**To get environment variables for processes owned by a non-root user, you need to do some extra work**
+**Note: To get environment variables for processes owned by a non-root user, you need to do some extra work**

 The for loop shown above only grabs environment variables from processes running within pods that share same UID as your hostPID pod.
 By default, the badPods run as UID 0.
 Using our current `hostpid` pod, let's see what other pids are running: